 While some universities and colleges had the foresight to make test-optional or test-blind decisions for two- or three-year trial runs (or, some permanently), the majority of colleges who limited their test-optional decision to last cycle alone will need to make a new decision for the class of 2022.
 So, juniors find themselves in limbo, much like the class before them.

-One thing that’s different this year is that colleges are going through the test-optional reading cycle right now, and colleges are generally slow moving when it comes to big changes.
+One thing that’s different this year is that colleges are going through the test-optional reading cycle right now, and colleges are generally slow-moving when it comes to big changes.
 At this point, it's far easier to stick with test-optional policies for the class of 2022 than it is to revert to the pre-pandemic policy, and then possibly have to backtrack later this year.
-And if the February ACT and March SAT continue to be cancelled for large swaths of the country, it's very likely colleges will remain test optional for the class of 2022.
+And if the February ACT and March SAT continue to be canceled for large swaths of the country, it's very likely colleges will remain test-optional for the class of 2022.